 The foundations of set theory and logic are studied in the context of their application in the construction of number systems, from the natural numbers through the reals.

-Prerequisite: Graduate status, MATH 300, MATH 314, MATH 432, or consent of department chair.
+Prerequisite: Graduate status, MATH 300 or MATH 300W, MATH 314, MATH 432, or consent of department chair.

 Offered: As needed.